Deadlines for Dropping a Class

-- If you fail to attend the first class meeting, you are considered “no shows” and may be dropped.
+- If you fail to attend the first class meeting, you may be dropped.

 - If you arrive late to the first class, you may be dropped

-- Excessive, continuous or cumulative absence may also result in being dropped.
+- Excessive, continuous or cumulative absence may also result in your being dropped.

-- Instructors are required to drop students who have not appeared in class or who are judged to be inactive by the census date (Monday of the 3rd week of the semester for semester length classes).
+- Instructors should drop students who have not appeared in class or who are judged to be inactive by the census date (Monday of the 3rd week of the semester for a full semester length class).

 To avoid being dropped, you must make arrangements with your instructors prior to any planned absences from class.

-A student whose classroom, clinical, or laboratory actions are dangerous to the health or welfare of the student or other persons may be dropped from the class.
+If your classroom, clinical, or laboratory actions are dangerous to the health or welfare of yourself or other persons, you may be dropped from the class.